We may earn a commission for purchases made using our links. Please see our disclaimer here to learn more.

-Ever woken up by the sound of your Google Home whispering in the middle of the night?
-Yeah, it is a scary experience when Google Home activates itself suddenly, in the pin-drop silence of your house.
+Ever woken up to the sound of your Google Home speaker talking in the middle of the night?
+Yeah, it is kind of a scary experience when Google Assistant activates itself suddenly, in the pin-drop silence of your house!
 But seriously, if you’re wondering ‘Why does my Google Home talk randomly?’ then read on!

-Some users have complained that their Google Home doesn’t necessarily talk but makes a random beep or blink.
-I know you feel paranoid, but you are not crazy to think that maybe your Google Home device is responding to an intruder’s command linked to your network.
+Some users have complained that their Google Home (or Google Nest) doesn’t necessarily talk but makes a random beep or blink.
+I know you feel paranoid, but you are not crazy to think that maybe your Google Home device is responding to an intruder’s command linked to your wi fi network.

 Why Google Home Randomly Talks

-IoT speakers like Google Home are in vogue nowadays because of its capability of answering questions like, “How will the weather be tomorrow?” or “When is Beyonce’s next concert in Florida?”.
-You can also command it to “Play Music” or jokes saying “Tell me something funny”.
+Want to know about weather “Hey Google, what will the weather be tomorrow?” or “Ok Google, when is Beyonce’s next concert in Florida?”.
+You can also command it to “Play Music” or tell jokes saying “Tell me something funny”.

 Google Home Speaks by Itself

 The main reason Google Home randomly talks by itself is that it has detected wake commands from the environment.
-Well, not the exact wake commands but something similar to it.
-You have to remember that Google Home is an IoT voice-controlled speaker.
-It is always listening for the wake words as long as it is connected to the Internet.
+Well, not the exact wake commands but something similar to them.
+You have to remember that Google Nest and Google Home devices are IoT voice-controlled smart speakers.
+They are always listening for the wake words as long as they are connected to the Internet.

 A research study executed by researchers of Northeastern University and Imperial College London recorded the misactivations of Google Home by a large set of non-wake words from twelve different popular TV series.
 They made Google Home listen to the sounds in two rounds for 134 rounds.

-They have found that Google Home misreads words that rhyme with “Hey” or “Hi” (for example ‘They’ or ‘I’) followed by a strong intonation of “G” or phrases like “ol”.
+They found that Google Home mishears phrases that rhyme with “Hey” or “Hi” (for example ‘They’ or ‘I’) followed by a strong or hard intonation of “G” or phrases containing the sound “ol”.

 Similarly, “maybe I don’t like the cold”, or “hey you told” all contain the ‘ol’ sound and can also be interpreted as wake words.

-List of non-wake words interpreted as wake words by Google Home-
+Here is a sample list of non-wake words that were interpreted as wake words by Google Assistant –

 - “Cold and told.”